kippnorcal/google_classroom/README.md

 2. Install dependencies

-- Docker can be installed directly from the website at docker.com.
+- Docker can be installed from docker.com.
+- Docker-Compose can also be installed via the website, or via `pip`.

 3. Create .env file with project secrets

+The environment file should fit the following template:

 ```
 # Basic Configuration Info